MCUdude/MightyCore/README.md

 # MightyCore
 [![Build Status](https://travis-ci.org/MCUdude/MightyCore.svg?branch=master)](https://travis-ci.org/MCUdude/MightyCore) [![MegaCore forum thread](https://img.shields.io/badge/support-forum-blue.svg)](http://forum.arduino.cc/index.php?topic=379427.0)

-An Arduino core for ATmega8535, ATmega16, ATmega32, ATmega164, ATmega324, ATmega644 and ATmega1284, all running a [custom version of Optiboot](#write-to-own-flash).
-Major libraries such as SD, Servo, SPI and Wire are modified to work with this core.
-Still, a large amount of third-party libraries often work without any modifications.
+An Arduino core for ATmega8535, ATmega16, ATmega32, ATmega164, ATmega324, ATmega644 and ATmega1284, all running a [Optiboot](#write-to-own-flash).
+Most Arduino UNO compatible libraries will work with this core.
+If not, it's fairly straight forward to [port a library](#library-porting).
-This core requires at least Arduino IDE v1.6, but v1.6.11+ is recommended.
+This core requires at least Arduino IDE v1.6, but v1.8.7+ is recommended.
 If you're into "generic" AVR programming, I'm happy to tell you that all relevant keywords are being highlighted by the IDE through a separate keywords file.
 Make sure to test the [example files](https://github.com/MCUdude/MightyCore/tree/master/avr/libraries/AVR_examples/examples) (File > Examples > AVR C code examples).
 <br/> <br/>
 If you're looking for a great development board for these DIP-40 microcontrollers, I got you covered!
 I've used the Arduino UNO for years,